 - In case you missed it from above: it’s the only air purifier on the market that combats all three pollutant categories – Micro-organisms, Volatile Organic Compounds (VOCs), and Particles

-- Uses DFS technology, which is 40x more efficient than HEPA filtration standards
+- Uses DFS technology, which more efficient than HEPA filtration standards

 - Low noise level